 The criminal justice system needs qualified administrators to manage day to day operations in law enforcement, corrections, and courts.
 With a degree in criminal justice administration, you’ll understand the essential theories and principles of the criminal justice system, and will be prepared to take on a managerial role as a criminal justice administrator.

 Several online programs offer a bachelor’s or master’s degree in criminal justice administration.
 This specialty provides entry-level and experienced criminal justice professionals with the foundations, knowledge, and skills for administrative roles in law enforcement, the courts and corrections.
 Coursework provides a broad administrative background, and covers criminology management and criminal law as well as human resource management and information technology.

 Careers in Criminal Justice Administration

 Criminal justice administrators manage the operation of criminal justice organizations and ensure that policies are properly carried out.
-Positions in this area are typically in supervisory and management roles as well as staff positions.
-Career options in criminal justice administration are available at local, state, and federal levels, and may include job titles such as:
+Positions in this area are typically in supervisory and management roles.
+Career options in criminal justice administration are available at local, state, and federal levels and may include job titles such as:

 - Police chief

 - Director of security

 - Police officer